 - Extend elbow to throw hand toward the ball.

-> - Drive palm through centre of ball
+- Drive palm through the centre of the ball

-> - Snap wrist naturally over ball
+- Snap wrist naturally over the ball

-> - Return hand to hip after contact
+- Return hand to hip after contact

 - Get in defensive position.

 You have to reach out, forward, or behind yourself to make good contact with the ball.

 Adjust the steps of the approach to put yourself in position to get maximal reach.